-AUTOMOTIVE 12-VOLT CIRCUIT BREAKERS
+AUTOMOTIVE 12-VOLT FUSES AND CIRCUIT BREAKERS

-The automotive electrical circuits are protected from short circuits and overloads by a circuit breaker panel.
-This panel is located in the engine compartment, on the driver's side of the firewall.
+The automotive electrical circuits are protected from short circuits and overloads by a circuit breaker panel and a fuse block located on the driver's side of the firewall in the engine compartment.
+The breakers are clearly labeled for the circuits that they protect.

 The circuit breakers will pop outward if they are tripped.
 Simply push in to reset.
-See your chassis operating guide for additional fuse layout and replacement information.